cw-roy/titan2wmc/README.md

 # titan2wmc

 A tool to fetch TV listings from TitanTV and import them into Windows Media Center (WMC).

+- Warning - this is very much a work in progress.
+Check the commit comments, I'll try to commit with notes saying whether I've broken it trying to tweak it up.

+## The death of Zap2it TV listings

+#### The Zap2it TV listings site was taken down sometime in late March 2025
+- Cord Cutters article [here](https://cordcuttersnews.com/the-popular-online-tv-guide-service-zap2it-tv-shuts-down-is-replaced-by-newsnation/) or [here](https://web.archive.org/web/20250000000000*/https://cordcuttersnews.com/the-popular-online-tv-guide-service-zap2it-tv-shuts-down-is-replaced-by-newsnation/)
+- This made the tools I was using ([ZAP2XML](https://web.archive.org/web/20200426004001/zap2xml.awardspace.info/) and [EPG Collector](https://sourceforge.net/projects/epgcollector/)) obsolete
+- I needed an alternative so I figured I'd give it a shot using my fave languages.
+  - Python for API interaction and data massaging
+  - PowerShell for Windows file manipulation
+- I chose [TitanTV](https://titantv.com/) as my listings provider replacement

 ## Description